SFI-Visual-Intelligence/AI-exhibition/computer-vision/emoji-hunt/README.md

-AI exhibit - Computer vision / Object detection
+# AI exhibit - Computer vision / Object detection

-INSTRUCTIONS:
+## INSTRUCTIONS:
 ----
 Run:

-python/python3 -m http.server
+`python/python3 -m http.server`

 Access game from browser:

-localhost:8000
+`localhost:8000`

+### Access to Webcam
+The Browser needs to access the webcam, you need to change the settings for this.
+For Chrome, you need to follow these steps.
+1. Navigate to `chrome://flags/#unsafely-treat-insecure-origin-as-secure` in Chrome.
+2. Find and enable the `Insecure origins treated as secure` section.
+3. Add any addresses you want to ignore the secure origin policy for.
+Remember to include the port number too (if required).
+Here: `localhost:8000`

 -----